Canon 100D vs Leica C-LUX

 It is notable that the 100D has a hotshoe, while the C-LUX does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The C-LUX is a recent model that features in the current product line-up of Leica.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 100D vs Leica C-LUX